Corruption in Lithuania: Summary

 The Freedom in the World 2020 report by Freedom House notes that corruption remains an issue in Lithuania, but gives high scores for the main related areas: strong and effective safeguards against official corruption (3 out of 4), government openness and transparency (3 out of 4), and an independent judiciary (3 out of 4).

 The European Research Centre for Anti-Corruption and State-Building (ERCAS) notes that while Lithuania has a comprehensive anti-corruption legal base established, the law enforcement institutions are weak.
 In the Public Integrity Index 2019, published by the Centre, Lithuania ranks 30th out of 117 countries.

-According to the Flash Eurobarometer 482: Businesses' attitudes towards corruption in the EU, published by the European Commission, only 15% of business executives noted corruption as a problem when doing business.
+According to the Flash Eurobarometer 482: Businesses' attitudes towards corruption in the EU, published by the European Commission in 2019, only 15% of business executives noted corruption as a problem when doing business.
 The Lithuanian Map of Corruption 2019 report, published by the STT, notes that the percentage of businesses that paid a bribe has been gradually decreasing over the last decades, with only 9% of business paying it in the last 5 years and 5% in the last 12 months.

 According to the Global Corruption Barometer of the European Union in 2021 (GCB EU 2021), 48% of Lithuanians think that the government is doing badly in fighting corruption while 42% think it's doing well, nearly matching the EU average of 49% and 43% respectively.

 Extent

 According to the GCB EU 2021 report, people consider that the most corrupt institutions or individuals are: members of parliament (33%), business executives (27%), local government representatives and mayors (21%), judges and magistrates (21%).
 The report notes the most common cases of bribery in the last 12 months by service: healthcare institutions (19%), identity documents (6%) and police (4%).

-Lithuanian Map of Corruption 2019 report, published by STT, provides an overview based on the surveys of population, company executives and public servants.
+Lithuanian Map of Corruption 2019 report, published by STT, provides an overview based on the surveys of the population, company executives and public servants.
 According to the survey of people, the most common forms of corruption are: nepotism, political patronage and bribery.
 The most common cases of corruption were perceived to be in: healthcare institutions, the courts, the parliament, municipalities and political parties.

 According to a Baltijos tyrimai poll in 2019, the police were trusted by 69% of people, the Constitutional Court of Lithuania by 62%, and the STT by 55%.
 However, only 39% of people trusted the prosecutors and 33% trusted the courts.
 A survey conducted by Vilmorus in 2020 showed that the most corrupt areas perceived by the respondents were: healthcare (47%), the courts (37%) and the parliament (30%).
 The same survey notes that Lithuanians regard corruption as the fourth most acute problem in the country.
-Only 3% of the people surveyed admitted giving a bribe in the previous year.
+Only 3% of the people surveyed admitted to giving bribes in the previous year.